 Pyro was a member of Magneto's Acolytes.
 This version was younger, impatient & more maniacal.
 However, his loyalty for Magneto was false as he watched repeats on the news of Apocalypse's triumph over Magneto.
 His powers are supported by his costume, yet, the story is unclear about his powers' differences in terms of manifesting in some episodes.

-In X-Men: Evolution, Pyro was voiced by Trevor Devall.
+He was voiced by Trevor Devall.

 Pyro was one of the mutants alongside Boom Boom, Rockslide and Dust in the MRD mutant prison.
 He was rescued by Wolverine and during the escape he used his fire manipulation on Boom Boom's time-bombs to attack the guards.
 He later appeared as a member of Magneto's Acolytes on Genosha.
-Partnered with Mercury he fought Nightcrawler when he discovered the secrets of Genosha.
+Partnered with Mercury, he fought Nightcrawler when he discovered the secrets of Genosha.
 He would later attack a MRD facility with Senyaka.

 John Allerdyce was played by Alexander Burton.

-This was the first performance by Aaron Stanford.
+He was portrayed by Aaron Stanford.

 He was a member of the Brotherhood assisting to kidnap Magma at the start of the game.
 In the park he warded off Wolverine with a wall of fire.
 He was later seen as the third boss of the game attacking the X-Men in the Canadian laboratory.
 He appeared again later in the game but as an alternate version of him in the Shadow King's Dimension.

-He is voiced by Robin Atkin.
+He is voiced by Robin Atkin Downes.

 X-Men Legends 2: Rise of Apocalypse